maxludden/maxprogress/README.md

+# MaxProgress 0.3.0

+Updated to match dependencies with fellow helper scripts: maxconsole and maxcolor.

 # MaxProgress 0.2.0

 Maxprogress provides a thin wrapper around rich’s Progress Bar class.
 It generates a custom formatted progress bar.